scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 for the writer, such as to use the DataMan IO engine and connection details, are stored in the ``transport_tx`` section.
 Moving all diagnostic-dependent transformations into the loader class, the generator code appears diagnostic-agnostic.
-We note however that in the current version, the number of generated data batches, which is specific to the ECEi diagnostic, defines the number of steps.
+We note however that in the current version, the number of generated data batches, which is specific to the ECEI diagnostic, defines the number of steps.
 Furthermore, the pseudo-code  example above demonstrates the step-centered design of the ADIOS2 library.
 It encapsulates each time chunk in a single time step.